 The average annual salary for an operations manager in a restaurant is around $77,970, while the same position in a local government office is around $102,180.

-Some of the highest-paid managers work in computer systems fields and they make around $163,860.
+Some of the highest-paid managers work in computer systems and make around $163,860.

 Conclusion

-It doesn’t matter where you start your career, if you keep building on your skills and take the time to advance your degree to an MBA, things will work out pretty great.
+It doesn’t matter where you start your career.
+If you keep building on your skills and take the time to advance your degree to an MBA, things will work out pretty well.